Quick-log

 Defaults make the difference between "I'll log this later when I have a minute" and "logged before I put the phone back down."

-Quick-log a Routine
+Quick-log a composed Collection

-See Logging a Routine for more.
+See Sub-entries for more.

 Editing after a quick-log